 Eventually, the vehicle will give a final warning to pull over as it’s running out of battery and will slowly coast until it shuts off.

-At this point, the driver would call roadside assistance and let them know their electric vehicle ran out of charge and needs to be towed.
+At this point, the driver should call roadside assistance and inform them that their electric vehicle has run out of charge and requires towing.

-When the tow truck arrives, most electric vehicles have a tow mode or neutral mode that allows the vehicle to be pushed and loaded onto the tow truck.
-Most EV manufacturers recommend their EVs to be towed on a flatbed truck to avoid damaging the vehicle.
+When the tow truck arrives, you can use the tow or neutral mode in most electric vehicles to push and load the vehicle onto the truck.
+It is recommended by most EV manufacturers to tow the vehicle on a flatbed truck to avoid damaging it.
 The tow truck can then tow your EV to the nearest charging station or to your home, where you can begin charging your empty battery.

 At this point, tow trucks have been dealing with electric vehicles for many years now, so most should be experts in this arena.
-The earlier mentioned survey also stated that of all the people that were scared of running out of power, 77% were no longer concerned about it after their purchase.
+The previously mentioned survey also indicated that 77% of people who were afraid of running out of power were no longer concerned about it after making their purchase.

-Fortunately, as electric vehicles become more widely used, more and more electric charging stations are being installed all over the country.
+Thankfully, as the use of electric vehicles increases, companies are installing electric charging stations all over the country.
 In 2022, President Biden announced a plan to build a national network of 500,000 electric vehicle charging stations by 2030.

 As the years go by, EV range anxiety will become a thing of the past.